b0nbon1/b0nbon1/content/about.md

 I'm a software engineer with a wide range of skills, constantly learning something new every day.
 I enjoy turning complex problems into simple, beautiful and intuitive.

-I'm currently working at [Safarciom][safaricom] as a Fullstack Engineer - a telemecomunication company.
+I'm currently working on [Stratal.io][stratal] an automation tool for everyone.

 My current day-to-day at work involves: